One of the many arguments for maintaining a strong maritime presence is energy security, particularly fossil fuels, oil and gas.

 In a supporting Annexe, the paper makes it clear that the armed forces will play a part in addressing the issue of energy security

-Research carried out has shown that the true issue with gas security and resilience are a lack of storage capacity and a poor delivery infrastructure.
+Research carried out has shown that the true issue with gas security and resilience is a lack of storage capacity and poor delivery infrastructure.
 The Greenpeace funded research concluded that threats to UK energy security come from 4 areas;

 - Fossil fuel depletion and external disruptions

 - Technology and infrastructure failure

 - Deliberate disruption

 Gas, particularly shale gas, is being extracted in increasing quantities as new reserves are located and exploited but it is an unfortunate geopolitical fact that the majority of oil and gas is found in areas of questionable stability

 To mitigate the debilitating effect of wide-area disruptions due to adverse weather, for example, greater diversity in supply, storage and transmission is an obvious means of providing greater resilience.

 Deliberate disruption may be inflicted from local, national or international sources.

 The majority of gas imports come from Norway via fixed pipelines but this may well change in the next decade or so as LNG and Russian gas increase its share of UK supply.
 LNG import facilities are distributed around the country but the majority of capacity is concentrated around Milford Haven in Wales, the Dragon and South Hook regasification terminals